 Funeral Costs: Frequently Asked Questions

 There are many elements to consider, and you will find pricing presented in many different ways.
-If you have a question that is not listed below and you haven’t found an answer on our funeral costs page, please let us know.
+If you have a question not listed below and haven’t found an answer on our funeral costs page, please let us know.
 We’ll try to help however we can.

 Funeral Costs: Frequently Asked Questions

 One of the ways you can reduce the funeral cost is to limit items such as visitation.
 For example, you may be able to pay less if you have a brief visitation on the day of the funeral rather than holding it the day before.
 You can also reduce the cost by selecting a less expensive casket and burial vault.
 We estimate that for a no-frills traditional funeral with the casket present, you may get your cost down to around $6,000 to $7,000.
 A memorial service or graveside service can be arranged for $5,000 to $6,000.
 You can reduce your costs further by choosing cremation over burial.
 Keep in mind that these costs exclude cemetery costs.
 The absolute cheapest funeral is a direct burial or direct cremation, which includes no ceremonies.
 You can request our Guide to an Affordable Funeral for tips on reducing funeral costs.